sourabhMajumdar/sourabhMajumdar.github.io/_pages/about.md

 ## My Interests

 I aim to build game changing applications with high soceital impact that inspire me and my peers.
-I also have a keen interest in building towards *Artificial General Intelligence*